 19 November is International Men’s Day (IMD), celebrating men and boy’s diversity and promoting the positive benefits of equality for everyone in society.

-There are many issues that affect men and boys and advertisers must be careful to ensure that their advertising is responsible and does not cause harm or offence.
-Advertisers should avoid making negative generalisations about men and boys in their ads.
-Some of the issues which effect the portrayal of men in advertising are body image, objectification, mental health, and roles and characteristics.
+There are many issues that affect men and boys and advertisers must be careful to avoid making negative generalisations about them.
+Some issues which have particular relevance to the portrayal of men in advertising are gender roles and characteristics, objectification, mental health and body image.

 When using models in ads, take care and think about the ad as a whole.
 Ensure that the ad does not portray particular body types in an irresponsible manner, imply that men can only be happy if they look a certain way, or present an unhealthy body image as aspirational.
 The ASA has upheld multiple complaints about ads which present unhealthily thin models and promote harmful aspirations, and whilst in all the cases to date the models have been female, the same considerations will apply to men.

 Take a look at our guidance on body image for some info about the common themes from ASA rulings on this topic.

 If you need further bespoke advice on your own non-broadcast ads, our Copy Advice team are also here to help.